-Every business should have a strategy and best practices in place to mitigate risks of online hacks, unauthorized access and breaches of security.
+Every business in Toronto should have a strategy and best practices in place to mitigate risks of online hacks, unauthorized access and breaches of security.
 Businesses hold a large amount of data and personal information about their business practices, staff, contractors and customers.
 With the privilege of data collection comes the responsibility to protect it from harm.
-Don’t wait until it’s too
+Don’t wait

 If you think all anti-virus programs you spot are for your protection, you need to change your opinion.
 There are plenty of rogue security softwares or fake anti-virus programs out there that provide you with little or no protection at all.
 Also known as scarewares, most of these misleading programs even facilitate the installation of malicious code that they claim

 We live in a society where technological advancements drive consumer demand for mobile devices.
 These devices are constantly evolving to create endless possibilities for users.
 This aligns with the consensus of the general public, who are constantly on the go and look to enhance their everyday lives with tablets, mobile phones, and other devices.

 Since 2009, security incident have compounded at an annual growth rate of 66%.
 When confronted with these statistics, it’s easy to become worried about your company’s internal network security.
 In order to battle these network security threats, the first thing your company should do is conduct a network security assessment.